Top 6 Everyday German Beer Drinking Traditions to Try Today

 Beer permeates all walks of life in Germany, and the vast majority of Germans consider it to be their ‘national drink’.
 So, it’s not surprising that huge annual events surround its enjoyment - such as the spectacular Oktoberfest celebrations in Munich (and far beyond), and the seasonal food and drink festivals too numerous to mention here.

-Germans appreciate their beer in a special way and have a culture rich with beer drinking traditions - some practiced annually, others seasonally and many more every day.
+Germans especially appreciate their beer and have a culture rich with beer-drinking traditions - some practised annually, others seasonally and many more every day.
 Some of the most interesting are the everyday ones that have grown in popularity through Germany’s history of brewing beer and sharing it with family and friends.